ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/index.md

       link: https://github.com/shaggytech/nhtsa-api-wrapper

 features:
-  - icon: 👍
-    title: Use the VPIC API With Ease
+  - title: Simplify the VPIC API
     details: Does all the heavy lifting for you.
 Just pass in a VIN and get back a decoded vehicle in JSON format.
+No query strings, path parameters, or headers to worry about.
-  - title: Universal JavaScript Package
+  - title: Universal Support
-    details: Works in Node.js and browsers out of the box.
-Use it in server, client, browser scripts, Vite, Rollup, and more.
+    details: Use it client or server side.
+Works in Node.js versions > 18 and modern browsers out of the box.
+  - title: BYOF - Bring Your Own Fetch
+    details: Don't want to polyfill fetch in Node versions < 18?
+Includes an option to bypass fetching and get back a fully built VPIC URL ready to use how you want.
   - title: Tree Shaking
     details: Bundled with Vite library mode.
 Only import what you need, and keep your bundle size small.
-Plays nice with bundlers for easy tree-shaking.
+Plays nice with bundlers like Webpack and Rollup.
-  - title: Lightweight/
+  - title: Lightweight
-    details: Uses native fetch with no polyfills or dependencies.
-Just install and go.
-Requires Node 18+ or a modern browser.
+    details: Small package size with no polyfills or dependencies in the final package bundle.
+Under 4kb minified and gzipped.
-  - title: BYOF - Bring Your Own Fetch
-    details: Uses native fetch by default, but you can use any fetch library.
-Can skip fetching and instead get the full URL via the same functions.
   - title: Fully documented
-    details: Includes full documentation for all methods and properties.
-Get started quickly with the included examples.
+    details: Get started quickly with the included examples.
+Includes full documentation for all methods and properties.
   - title: Error Handling
-    details: Includes error handling for all API calls.
+    details: Includes error handling for all API calls with built in run-time type checking for all methods.
 Get back a detailed error message if something goes wrong.
   - title: TypeScript Support
-    details: Written in TypeScript and includes type definitions for easy type hints and IDE code completion.
+    details: Get easy type hints and code completion in your IDE.
+Written with Typescript support top of mind.
+Includes type definitions for all methods and VPIC responses.
 ---